 This process involves a couple of emails, right?
 You have an email arriving to the actual inbox.
 Then an email has to be sent to Anna and Sean to review.
 Anna and Sean will probably email each other to review it.
 And then finally another email to indicate approval or disapproval.

 Now, if the data that is used is actually within SharePoint, this workflow can be automated.
 For example, we can create a SharePoint list that has all of these documents.
 The document arrives and it needs to be reviewed by either Sean or Anna before it’s accepted.

 Instead of an email process, the person who wants the approval can upload it into a SharePoint list or a document library, which then automatically sends an email notification to Sean and Anna.
 This can be done through either Power Automate or SharePoint’s internal workflow system.

-So does Sean, and if they both click Approve, then another email gets sent out to the original sender that says Sean and Anna have both approved.
-Then it automatically updates the status of that document to Approve, and all of that status tracking is done within SharePoint.
+The same goes for Sean; and if they both click Approve, another email gets sent out to the original sender that says Sean and Anna have both approved.
+Next, it automatically updates the status of that document to Approve, and all of that status tracking is done within SharePoint.

 SharePoint and Power Automate

 We’ve actually done an expense approval system on our YouTube series, where we talked about how to use Power Automate with SharePoint to automate that system.